Chart Color Schemes

 Throsby is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Throsby's dwelling structure, as per the latest Census, comprised 90.4% houses and 9.6% other dwellings.
-In comparison, the Australian Capital Territory had 66.3% houses and 33.7% other dwellings.
-Home ownership in Throsby was at 7.3%, with dwellings either mortgaged (70.3%) or rented (22.3%).
-The median monthly mortgage repayment was $2,710, above the Australian Capital Territory average of $2,123.
-Median weekly rent was $375, compared to the Australian Capital Territory's $462 and the national figure of $375.
-Nationally, Throsby's mortgage repayments were significantly higher than the Australian average of $1,863.
+Throsby's dwelling structures, as per the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Australian Capital Territory had 66.3% houses and 33.7% other dwellings.
+Home ownership in Throsby was at 7.3%, with mortgaged dwellings at 70.3% and rented ones at 22.3%.
+The median monthly mortgage repayment in the area was $2,710, higher than Australian Capital Territory's average of $2,123.
+The median weekly rent figure for Throsby was recorded as $375, compared to Australian Capital Territory's $462.
+Nationally, Throsby's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing